-- Children come into school for morning and afternoon visits in the summer term. - ➤ To support children with SEN, we hold 'transition meetings' in the summer term with the SENCo, class teacher, parents, representatives from the preschool setting and any other professionals who are supporting the child or family. - For the first few weeks of term, children attend part-time this may be extended for children with SEN or summer born children.
+- Children come into school for morning and afternoon visits in the summer term. - To support children with SEN, we hold 'transition meetings' in the summer term with the SENCo, class teacher, parents, representatives from the pre-school setting and any other professionals who are supporting the child or family. - For the first few weeks of term, children attend part-time this may be extended for children with SEN or summer born children. - Liaison with Early Years Inclusion Officers when appropriate.